 ” my doctor said it does grow , because when your cold the hair folicles on your legs open.”

 ” What happens is when you’re cold you get goose bumps and your existing/remaining leg hair stands up on end.
 Even right after shaving, there’s still a little bit of hair left there that you can’t see or shave off.
 And that’s what stands up when it’s cold.
 People used to tell me this too, and I never believed it.
 After you warm again the leg hair will go down, but your legs will not feel as smooth as before because that leg hair is now more prominent.”

 “According to WikiAnswers goosebumps do NOT make your hair grow faster.
 That is a myth.
 It is just that the hair comes out of the folicle when you have a goosebump, then returns under the skin once you’re no longer cold or excited.”

 So after reading the above answers, I’d have to say that I don’t think the hair technically grows faster as much as the hair that is still below the skin is forced to stand upright through the pores and once you warm back up, the pores have already closed slightly before the hair is can lay itself all the way down.
-I wish it were the other way around though cause I would move to Alaska for a bit so I can grow this haircut out and have long hair.
-Shoot, I could use Marketplace Homes to rent my house and build a house in Alaska while I grow my hair out!
+I wish it were the other way around though cause I would move to Alaska for a bit so I can grow this haircut out and have long hair and not just long leg hair!

 If you don’t feel like shaving with a razor in the winter, but still want smooth legs, try the Veet Gel Hair Remover Cream.
 It’s quick, easy and totally painless!
 Not to mention, it’s WAY cheaper than permanent leg hair removal!